CurryEleison/aws-cfn-init/README.md

 ## [Simple Windows](cfn/10_simple_instance/)

 Shows `cfn-init` in action on a Windows instance.
+Mainly, it installs CloudWatch and CodeDeploy agents.

 ## [Simple Launch Template](cfn/20_asg_launchtemplate/)

-Linux instance using `cfn-init` with a launch template and auto-scaling group
+Linux instance using `cfn-init` with a launch template and auto-scaling group.
+Likewise the CloudWatch and CodeDeploy agents are installed.

 ## [Add IAM](cfn/30_asg_iam/)